nebula-orchestrator/manager/README.md

-# api-manager
+# Nebula docs

-The API endpoint that manages nebula orchestrator clusters
+##Refer to the [documentation](http://nebula.readthedocs.io/en/latest/) for more details

-refer to [readthedocs](http://nebula.readthedocs.io/en/latest/) for more details
+This repo is the api manager component of Nebula container orchestrator, it's the API endpoint through which Nebula apps are managed.